 At 19, he was the youngest ever in the Assemblies of God to receive ministerial credentials.
 After a journey back to the historic Christian church, he was ordained a Deacon in 2000 and as a Priest in 2002.
 He was received as a Priest and then collated as Archdeacon and Canon into La Province de L’Eglise Anglicane au Rwanda (Province of the Anglican Church of Rwanda) by Bishop Thad Barnum and assisted by Bishop Frank Lyons (Anglican Diocese of Bolivia, Southern Cone) on January 19, 2007.

 Long active in the Anglican realignment movement in North America, Dr. Lumanog served from 2005-2011 as Church Planter and the first Rector (Senior Pastor) of Christ the King Anglican Church in Lansing, Michigan and as the Clergy Formation Advisor preparing candidates for ordination in the Heart of North America Midwest Region of the Anglican Mission in the Americas.

-Bishop Lumanog is a 1996 graduate of Cornell College and serves his alma mater as President-Elect of the Cornell College Alumni Association Board of Directors and the first person of color named to this position since the association’s establishment in 1873.
+Bishop Lumanog is a 1996 graduate of Cornell College and serves his alma mater as a College Trustee and as President of the Cornell College Alumni Association Board of Directors being the first person of color named to this position since the association’s establishment in 1873.
 He holds the Master of Divinity and Doctor of Ministry degrees.
 Currently the Bishop is a graduate student at Harvard University Extension School for the Master of Liberal Arts (ALM) degree in management.
 Bishop Lumanog is an Associate Alumnus of Nashotah House Theological Seminary and is the 2016 recipient of the Meritorious Service to the Church Award from Reformed Episcopal Seminary.

 Dr. Lumanog is also a lifelong martial artist and holds the international rank of 6th degree master black belt in Tang Soo Do Moo Duk Kwan, conferred to him by the grandmasters of the World Tang Soo Do General Federation in Seoul, Korea.
 He is a competitive martial arts athlete where he holds 3 worldwide top 5 titles in the North American Sport Karate Association.

 (current as of 14 October 2022)